ElMiho/fagprojekt-01666/README.md

 - [ ] Generate tester scripts (using `unittest` module)
 - [ ] Map of the facebook github

+# statutes
+- all roots are from the closed bounded interval [-5, 5]
+- we want about 40m sums that can be evaluated in mathematica
+- "#" repersent an poly of degree 0 in token space
+- "/" represent an the devision between polynomials

 # Generating sums locally vs. HPC
 See `batch.sh` for running the script; on HPC we use `WolframKernel` instead of `wolframscript`